You might want to think twice before you light up that celebratory cigar.

 Cigars contain large amounts of nicotine, but they also contain several other harmful chemicals.

-The more concerning chemicals are cancer-causing nitrosamines, which are produced during the fermentation process for cigar tobacco, according to the
+The more concerning chemicals are cancer-causing nitrosamines, which are produced during the fermentation process for cigar tobacco, according to the National Cancer Institute at the National Institutes of Health (NIH).

 Other concerning chemicals in cigars include: